The Basketball Tournament 2020: Format

 Initial plans for TBT 2020 called for a field of 64 teams, organized into eight regions of 8 teams, all of which would be seeded.
 Each regional in the 2019 edition was hosted by a competing team, with the winner of each regional received a prize equal to 25% of that region's ticket proceeds, although it was unclear whether this procedure was slated to continue in 2020.
 The open entry period was set as March 15 to June 15.

 Due to the COVID-19 pandemic, it was announced on June 11 that the start of the event would be moved up to July 4 in a modified form, with the entire tournament taking place at Nationwide Arena in Columbus, Ohio, and downsized to 24 teams with a $1,000,000 purse.
 It marked the first televised basketball event held in the United States since the onset of the pandemic and the suspension of all U.S. professional sports in mid-March, as the NBA did not plan to resume its 2019–20 season until July 31 (with all games hosted by the ESPN Wide World of Sports complex in Orlando, Florida).
 TBT 2020 organizers put extensive quarantine and testing protocols in place, including the immediate disqualification of any team that had a player test positive.
 Games were broadcast via ESPN networks (with ESPN having also announced a renewal of its media rights to the tournament), and closed to the public.
 State governor Mike DeWine considered the event "another step forward in our state's efforts to responsibly restart Ohio".

-As with previous years, all tournament games operated with the "Elam Ending", a format of ending the game without use of a game clock.
+As with previous years, all tournament games operated with the "Elam Ending", a format of ending the game without the use of a game clock.
 Under the Elam Ending, the clock is turned off at the first dead-ball whistle with under four minutes to play in the game.
 At that time, a target score, equal to the score of the leading team plus eight, is set, and the first team to reach this target score is declared the winner of the game.
 Thus, all games end on a made basket (field goal or free throw) and there is no overtime.